harisqazi1/Cybersecurity/README.md

-# Entry-Level Cybersecurity Job Resource
+# Cybersecurity Document
-This is meant to assist people looking for entry level Cybersecurity jobs.
+This is meant to assist people looking for entry level Cybersecurity jobs and learn hacking skills.
 Meant to be a Swiss Army Knife for looking for Entry-level jobs (expanding to full cybersecurity in the near future).
 A work in progress, so if you see mistakes, please mention it in the "Issues" section.

 NOTE: I DO NOT OWN ANY OF OF THIS INFORMATION.
 THIS IS JUST MEANT TO BE A COMPILATION OF VARIOUS RESOURCES.
 SOURCES ON THE BOTTOM.